Apple Reportedly Cracks Down On Third-Party iPhone Battery Replacement With Software Lock

 — iFixit (@iFixit) August 8, 2019

-This isn’t the first time that Apple has reportedly used software to prevent users from having their iPhones taken to shops for aftermarket repair.
+This isn’t the first time Apple has reportedly used software to prevent users from having their iPhones taken to shops for aftermarket repair.
 According to Vice, Apple had previously tied the physical home button on its iPhones with Touch ID to the devices they shipped with and only allowed select facilities to recalibrate a new home button on a phone that had previously been repaired.

 Furthermore, Ashford told Vice that Apple has long been using authentication chips on its iPhone batteries, but it’s only now that the software lock has seemingly taken effect, after years of phone owners using third-party replacement batteries on their iPhones without issue.

-Reactions to reports on the new battery authentication feature have mostly been negative, as indicated by the remarks of the repair shop owners and representatives that Vice spoke to. iFixit, meanwhile, described the feature as a “user-hostile” one that could “cause confusion” among iPhone users, who may think that there is a far more serious issue and end up self-diagnosing their devices.
+Reactions to reports on the new battery authentication feature have mostly been negative, as indicated by the remarks of the repair shop owners and representatives that Vice spoke to. iFixit, meanwhile, described the feature as “user-hostile,” adding that it could “cause confusion” among iPhone users who may think there is a far more serious issue and end up self diagnosing their devices.